NewcastleRSE/5gir-docs/index.md

    set "port=host_port"
    set "username=user_name"
    ```
-3. If you have admin permissions, and you have added the Postgres directory containing the file "psql.exe" to the
+3. If you have admin permissions, and you have added the Postgres directory containing the file `psql.exe` to the Path
-   environment variable `PATH`, then you can skip this step and move to step 4.
-Otherwise, you need to locate the
+   environment variable, then you can skip this step and move to step 4.
+Otherwise, you need to locate the directory and
-   directory and add it to `PATH` every time you open a new Git bash window before running the command `psql`.
-An
+   add it to `PATH` every time you open a new Git bash window before running the command `psql`.
+An example of a
-   example of a Postgres directory is "C:\Program Files\PostgreSQL\14\bin" which must
+   Postgres directory is `C:\Program Files\PostgreSQL\14\bin` which must contain the file "psql.exe".
+If this is the
-   contain the file "psql.exe".
-If this is the case for you, you can add it to `PATH` with:
+   case for you, you can add it to `PATH` with:
    ```CMD
    set "PATH=%PATH%;C:\Program Files\PostgreSQL\14\bin;"
    ```